The ultimate wealth-creating program that took me 30 years to develop

 Recycling RRSP Profits

-So right now we know the housing market values peaked in 2021 and we saw a 20% drop in value.
+So right now we know the housing market values peaked in 2021, and we saw a 20% drop in value.

 All our clients that used the Smith Manoeuvre may have lost money on the value of the home, but did not lose the value of the equity that was there because we moved it to a separate account.

-That earn a return of 45% in 2023, 35% in 2024 and 20% last year using the Nasdaq borrowed funds.
+That earned a return of 45% in 2023, 35% in 2024 and 20% last year using the Nasdaq borrowed funds.

-As Douglas Andrew stated Home equity has no rate of return when it is trapped in the home.
+As Douglas Andrew stated, home equity has no rate of return when it is trapped in the home.

 The most important elements of home equity management are maintaining liquidity and safety of principal and creating an opportunity for home equity to grow in a separate side fund, where it is accessible in the event of an emergency.